Artem-Goldenberg/Lifp/README.md

 ./lexer
 ```

-It should output a list of filepaths where streams of tokens were written
+It should output a list of files which were tokenized.
+Token streams are written to the files of the form `Test/Output/<original_file>.lifp.out`